-Now this gets a little dicey: I don’t mean to say that GLB identity is simply about behaviour (because it’s not) but in the narrative of Christian anti-gay rhetoric that’s what it comes down to.
-You could technically be GLB and not sinful so long as you didn’t act, sexually, on your feelings (so the story goes).
-For trans* folks it’s not about sexual behaviour but about intrinsic gender identity.
+I don’t mean to say that LGB identity is simply about behaviour (because it’s not) but in the narrative of Christian anti-gay rhetoric that’s what it comes down to.
+You could technically be LGB and not sinful so long as you didn’t act, sexually, on your feelings (so the story goes).
+For trans folks it’s not about sexual behaviour but about intrinsic gender identity.

 This line does get blurred a bit when Christian folks deny the gender identity of a trans person and then accuse them of same gender sexual behaviour.
 (For instance if I, as a transgender man, had a relationship with a woman a Christian might say that I am in a lesbian relationship.)

-So that’s a basic overview of the condemning passage.
+That’s a basic overview of the condemning passages.

-If someone has an issue with trans* people, is my explanation of the ONE verse that seems to condemn transgender people really going to change their mind?
+If someone has an issue with trans people, is my explanation of the TWO verses that seem to condemn transgender people really going to change their mind?
 I think not.
-Especially since we have been debating those seven clobber passages about GLB people for at least 30 years now and the debate is still just as heated.
+Especially since we have been debating those seven clobber passages about LGB people for at least 30 years now and the debate is still just as heated.

-There is ample evidence that people who don’t conform to gender norms are not only accepted but celebrated throughout the Scriptures. (click to tweet that!)
+There is ample evidence that people who don’t conform to gender norms are not only accepted but celebrated throughout the Scriptures.
+So let’s start there.